loighic/proofs/proofs_practice_4.md

 0.3 (~A -> B) -> C, (A v B) & D :|-: C
 ~~~

+You have to use the negation rules in 0.4 - 0.8.

 ~~~{.ProofChecker .JohnsonSL options="fonts tabindent render" guides="fitch" submission="none"}
 0.4 P->~Q, Q :|-: ~P
 0.5 PvQ, ~P->~Q :|-: P